nak411/WebViewAccessibilityBug/README.md

   <img width="200px" src="images/action_present.png"/>  <img width="200px" src="images/custom_action.png"/>

-Move the accessibility focus to web view by `right swiping` and bring up the context menu.
+Move the accessibility focus to web view by `right swiping`.
+Bring up the context menu by `Swipe up then right`.
 **BUG**: Notice that the web view does not have an actions item in context menu even though the custom accessibility delegate was set on it.

 <img width="200px" src="images/web_view_focus.png"/>  <img width="200px" src="images/webview_context_menu.png"/>

-Move the focus inside the web view by `right swiping` and bring up the context menu.
+Move the focus inside the web view by `right swiping`.
+Bring up the context menu by `Swipe up then right`.
 Notice that there is no custom actions present even thoug the custom delegate was set on the web view

 <img width="200px" src="images/webview_inner.png"/>  <img width="200px" src="images/web_view_inner_menu.png"/>